-Puerto Rican tourist literature uses the name Spanish Virgin Islands, but most general maps and atlases do not treat these islands as part of the Virgin Islands archipelago.
+Puerto Rican tourist literature uses the Spanish Virgin Islands, but most general maps and atlases do not treat these islands as part of the Virgin Islands archipelago.
 As part of Puerto Rico, the Passage Islands are a territory of the United States, and they belonged to Spain before the Spanish-American War in 1898.
-Spanish remains the predominant language, although English is also common.
+Spanish remains the predominant language, although English is also standard.

 The principal islands of the group are Culebra and Vieques, with multiple associated smaller islands and islets.
-Other islands that are close to the shore of Puerto Rico include Icacos Island, Cayo Lobo, Cayo Diablo, Palomino Island, Palominito Island, Isla de Ramos, Isla Pineiro, Cayo Lobo.
+Other islands close to Puerto Rico’s shore include Icacos Island, Cayo Lobo, Cayo Diablo, Palomino Island, Palominito Island, Isla de Ramos, Isla Pineiro, and Cayo Lobo.
 Near Culebra, there’s Cayo de Luis Pena (named after the second owner).
 Culebra’s smaller island, Cayo Norte, is part of Culebra National Wildlife Refuge.
-Much of Vieques is part of Vieques National Wildlife Refuge, formerly a U.S. Navy facility.[maxbutton id=”8″]
+Much of Vieques is part of Vieques National Wildlife Refuge, formerly a U.S. Navy facility.

-The Spanish Virgin Islands have always been a well-kept secret, even back in the days of Bluebeard and other famous pirates who used the islands for hide-outs.
+The Spanish Virgin Islands have always been a well-kept secret, even in the days of Bluebeard and other famous pirates who used the islands for hide-outs.
 The fact that the Marines and U.S. Navy used the islands for bombing practice until 2003 also kept land developers, commercialism, and an abundance of sailing charters away.

 This is a jewel of a tropical island.
 During the day, the reef on the northern shore is an excellent place to snorkel.
 At night, Isla Palominos is the perfect place to watch the sunset over El Yunque’s Rainforest.

 The snorkeling and dive sites are possibly some of the Caribbean’s best!
-This is a perfect destination to spend a few days on your sailing charter vacation.
+This is a perfect destination to spend a few days on a sailing charter vacation.

 If hiking is not your thing, you can take a dinghy ride through the mangrove swamps off Ensenada Honda near Dewey.
 Or, anchor your sailing charter in either Dakity Harbor or Bahia de Almadovar for a day of snorkeling.

-There is a reason the Puerto Rican tourist office calls Culebra, “the fishiest place in Puerto Rico!”.
-Some of the Caribbean’s best diving and snorkeling is on Culebra, whose reefs are also protected by the U.S. Fish and Wildlife Service.
+There is a reason the Puerto Rican tourist office calls Culebra “the fishiest place in Puerto Rico!”.
+Some of the Caribbean’s best diving and snorkeling is on Culebra, whose reefs are protected by the U.S. Fish and Wildlife Service.

 Another anchorage for your sailing charter is the tiny offshore cay, Culebrita.
 The snorkeling here is also excellent.
 The beaches are fabulous, especially the 400-foot white sand crescent on the northern shore.
-The anchorages on Culebrita are fairly deserted during the week, but the weekends are a different story.
+The anchorages on Culebrita are pretty deserted during the week, but the weekends are a different story.

-Everyone from Puerto Rico, with a fast powerboat, seems to make Culebrita the weekend party destination of choice.
+Everyone from Puerto Rico with a fast powerboat seems to make Culebrita the weekend party destination of choice.

 The enormous concentrations of microorganisms give off an eerie glow when disturbed by movement in the water.
 If the waters are calm, you can dinghy over from your anchorage in Ensenada Sun Bay.
-Otherwise, it is worth hiring one of the many private tour operators from Esperanza to take you on a night dive, kayak, or electric boat trip to experience this remarkable phenomenon.
+Otherwise, it is worth hiring one of Esperanza’s many private tour operators to take you on a night dive, kayak, or electric boat trip to experience this remarkable phenomenon.

-You can easily combine a Spanish Virgin Islands yacht charter with a US Virgin Islands charter.
+You can easily combine a Spanish Virgin Islands yacht charter with a U.S. Virgin Islands charter.